xlnwel/blog/docs/_posts/2021-01-27-Go-Explore.md

   </style>
 </figure>

-From Figure 2, we can see that the robustification phase may produce a better learning algorithm even exceeding the exploration phase.
+From Figure 2, we can see that the robustification phase produces a comparable, sometimes even a better learning algorithm that exceeds the exploration phase.

 ## References